 Health and safety regulations exist to protect employees and customers from hazardous conditions.
 As a restaurant owner or manager, you have a responsibility to provide a safe and comfortable atmosphere that is perfect for enjoying a meal or drink.
 You can do this by stocking up on items that keep your staff and premises safe, like security cameras, wet floor signs, fire extinguishers, oven mitts, aprons, and goggles.

 Smallware and Linens

-You may be focused on all the large items you are forced to buy when stocking a restaurant, but don’t forget about the smallware.
+You may be focused on all the large items you are forced to buy when stocking a restaurant, but don’t forget about the malware.
 These little items can quickly add to your expense.
 By being aware of all the items you need, you can budget accordingly.
-Smallware means getting stock and saucepans, sauté and frying pans, sheet and roasting pans, chefs’ knives, hand tools like spatulas and spoons, as well as cake or pie tins.
+Smallware means getting stock and saucepans, sauté and frying pans, sheet, and roasting pans, chefs’ knives, hand tools like spatulas and spoons, as well as cake or pie tins.

-In addition to smallware, you should also stock up on linens.
+In addition to malware, you should also stock up on linens.
 Your kitchen staff will need towels and rags to clean with and prevent injuries from handling hot equipment.
-A separate set of linens should be used by the back of house to clean spills and prevent slips and falls.
+A separate set of linens should be used by the back of the house to clean spills and prevent slips and falls.

 A clean restaurant is a popular restaurant.
 You can ensure every area of your restaurant is customer-ready by ensuring you stock up on all necessary janitorial equipment.
 Cleaning supplies to invest in include foodservice chemicals and sanitizers, trash cans and recycling bins, mops and mop buckets, and wet floor signs.
-You might also want to stock up on scrubbers, sponges, restroom supplies, brooms and dustpans, as well as cleaning chemical buckets.
+You might also want to stock up on scrubbers, sponges, restroom supplies, brooms, and dustpans, as well as cleaning chemical buckets.